Funding renewable energy projects in Alberta

 How the program works

-We support innovation as a key part of the transition to a low carbon future and enable the participation of Alberta’s urban and rural communities.
+The program is an important part of the transition to a new carbon future and circular economy and enables the participation of Alberta’s innovation community, urban and rural communities and industries throughout the value chain.
 The goals of the Bioenergy program are connected with the ARIF 2030 targets:

 How project funding works

 Most funding is provided through a combination of open competition and continuous intake process.
 Contact Program Director for more information.

 This program is open to researchers, innovators, small and medium sized enterprises, large companies and consortia who are seeking funding, expertise and/or sector leadership to advance technology development from TRL 3 – 7.

 The Bioenergy program focuses primarily on two areas:

 Diversion of Residues and Waste

 These are opportunities that focus on waste management practices with reduced environmental footprint.

 1. The development and/or deployment of renewable fuels technologies;